jdrbc/podly_pure_podcasts/README.md

    ./run_podly.sh -b
    # Alternative: ./run_podly.sh -d

-   # For frontend development with hot reloading
+   # Note: For frontend changes, restart the script to rebuild assets
-   ./run_podly.sh --dev
    ```

 The script will automatically: